-Editor’s note: this list was updated on August 22nd, 2019, to include new information, and updates in pricing.
+Editor’s note: this list was updated on December 13th, 2019 to include new picks, updated pricing, and new information.

 For most people, the best Beats headphones are the BeatsX